Tom Tugendhat: Backbenches (2015–2022)

 In February 2018, Tugendhat praised Saudi Arabia's Crown Prince Mohammed bin Salman.
 He stated: "He is rightly showing a vision for Saudi Arabia that sees her taking her place as a player in the global economy and I think that is incredibly positive, not just for Saudi Arabia, but for the world."
 Under Tugendhat's chairmanship, the Foreign Affairs Committee focused on British foreign policy priorities after Brexit.
 Other significant enquiries have covered: the implications of China's growing role in the international system, India–United Kingdom relations, and the Responsibility to Protect.

 On 21 May 2018, the Foreign Affairs Committee published a report on Russian corruption and the UK.
 This drew attention to the ability of President Vladimir Putin and his allies to launder assets through London, and called on the UK Government to "show stronger political leadership in ending the flow of dirty money into the UK".
 The report criticised the law firm Linklaters for its unwillingness to give evidence to the committee about the nature of working in the Russian Federation at that time.

 At the 2019 general election, Tugendhat was again re-elected, seeing his share of the vote fall slightly to 62.8 per cent, but with an increased majority of 26,941.
 Tugendhat has "never made a secret of his ambitions to be Prime Minister one day."
-In January 2022, he stated he would consider running for the office of Prime Minister if Boris Johnson stood down.
+In January 2022, he stated he would consider standing for Prime Minister if Boris Johnson stepped down.
 The following month, he suggested expelling all Russian citizens from the UK in response to Russia's invasion of Ukraine, subsequently clarifying that he meant "all Russian citizens connected to the Putin regime.
 It's not a blanket expulsion".
-In July 2022, Tugendhat ran in the first Conservative Party leadership election of that year, following Prime Minister Boris Johnson's resignation, and was eliminated in the third round of parliamentary voting with 31 votes.
+In July 2022, Tugendhat stood in the first Conservative Party leadership election of that year, following Prime Minister Boris Johnson's resignation, and was eliminated in the third round of parliamentary voting with 31 votes.
 His campaign raised £120,000.